+Annual pension at retirement If Tom's pensionable pay rises by 4% each year, by adding all of the other years' pension pots together, he could expect a pension of £13,422 a year after 20 years' service (salary in year 20 = £37,923).
 The figures used here are purely illustrative.
 For the purposes of illustration it has been assumed that Treasury Orders and pay rises are projected at the same levels throughout the 20 year period, but in practice they will change from year to year.
-The figures quoted in the above illustration have been rounded for the purpose of simplification.
+The figures guoted in the above illustration have been rounded for the purpose of simplification.
 Actual calculations would be in pounds and pence as appropriate.
 Summary of the main features and benefits Your pension builds up depending on four factors.
 These are:

 1. Build up rate The amount of pension you earn each year is determined by what is known as the 'build up rate' which is usually shown as a fraction of your pensionable earnings.
 In this Scheme the build up rate is 1/54th, so you earn a pension each year of 1/54th of your pensionable earnings.
 For example, if you earn £18,000 in a year you would earn a pension for that year of 1/54th of £18,000, which is £333 (rounded down for illustration purposes only).
 This is the pension you would build up for that year.
 2. Annual revaluation Your pension earned each year will be increased each year by a rate, known as 'revaluation', in the period before you retire or leave.
 In this Scheme the revaluation rate is determined by Treasury Orders plus 1.5% each year.
 Treasury Orders are the method by which the Treasury notifies the value of the change to be applied as part of revaluation.
 The pension earned in a Scheme year (April to March) is revalued on 1 April of the following and each subsequent Scheme year until you retire or leave.
 For example, if the Treasury Order in a year was 2% then the pension would be revalued by 3.5% at the beginning of the following year.
+The revaluation rate may go up or down and may even be a negative amount.
 If you leave this Scheme before becoming entitled to claim your retirement benefits, annual revaluation stops and is replaced at retirement by the addition of Pensions Increase.
 Pensions Increase is used to maintain the value of your pension against rises in the cost of living.
 3. Length of Scheme membership You can continue to build up pension rights in this Scheme until age 75 with no limit to the number of years' pensionable earnings that can be taken into account.
 The more years of membership you have then the greater number of annual pensions you will earn leading to a bigger overall pension.
 4. Pensionable earnings This is the amount of your income that represents your actual earnings for NHS work and is used to calculate the contributions you pay and how much pension you earn each year.
 If your pay goes down in any Scheme year, for example you change to a lower paid job, then the amount of pension you will earn in that year will be less than previous years.
 More information about what counts as pensionable earnings can be found in the next section.
 What counts as pensionable earnings?